 Space for the technical room

-Usually, the size of the technical room is directly linked to the pool size – the bigger the pool, the bigger they are.
-Besides, this space will ideally be as close as possible to the pool.
-This makes servicing easier and enhances performance of elements such as pumps, shorter networks, and so on.
+Usually, the size of the technical room is directly linked to the pool size – the bigger the pool, the bigger the technical room.
+Besides, this space should ideally be as close as possible to the pool, making servicing easier and enhancing performance of elements such as pumps, piping networks, and so on.

 In-ground or above-ground locations

 A hydrotherapy pool can be installed above ground, in-ground, or partially in-ground, being different in terms of comfort, accessibility and aesthetics.
-Additionally, for each of these options, separate design requirements must be considered.
+For each of these options, separate design requirements must be considered.

 For instance, pools that are installed completely flush with the ground normally take longer to be installed, and require a bigger hole to be dug out.
 On the contrary, if the pool is being installed above ground, less planning is needed.